 Results are made available to Platform participants through our online visualization tools, as well as through a written report sent to the agency’s Point of Contact.
 Benchmarking survey results are made easy through the National Police Foundation’s Policing Dashboards Site (https://policingdashboards.org).

-A multi-agency summary report for the officer safety and wellness and technology survey can be found here (I will provide a link once I figure out how to get it on our NLEARD website)
+A multi-agency summary report for the officer safety and wellness and technology surveys can be found here.

 The National Law Enforcement Applied Research and Data Platform is funded by the National Institute of Justice (NIJ).

 The Platform is a collaborative effort between participating agencies (the Platform community) and the Platform’s advisory board, staff and researchers.
 The Platform team’s goal is to provide surveys that are responsive to the interests and needs of the Platform community, are timely, and provide actionable data to inform policy, procedure and strategy.

 The Platform team has partnered with the National Association of School Resource Officers (NASRO) and the International Association of Campus Law Enforcement Administrators (IACLEA) to distribute the Crisis Intervention Training survey.
 The team is currently developing a partnership with The Commission on Accreditation for Law Enforcement Agencies (CALEA) to provide participating CALEA agencies with actionable surveys to evaluate their departments based on accreditation standards.
 Participating CALEA agencies will be able to benchmark with other CALEA agencies as well as other agencies in the Platform community.

 The Platform is rapidly developing a national presence and is providing a source of valuable information to major, mid-size and small departments.
 The growing community of Platform agencies are using survey data to inform their internal operations and their community outreach and engagement strategies.